Good Clean Fun (The Monkees song): Chart performance

 "Good Clean Fun" reached No. 82 on the Billboard Hot 100 and No. 29 on the Easy Listening chart.
-In Canada it reached No. 80 The flip-side, "Mommy and Daddy", is sung by its writer Micky Dolenz.
+In Canada it reached No. 80 Sandoval wrote that the single was "a difficult song to sell, considering it does not feature the title anywhere in the lyrics and is a hardcore country & western number".
+The flip-side, "Mommy and Daddy", is sung by its writer Micky Dolenz.

 Personnel

 Credits adapted from Rhino Handmade 2013 "Deluxe Edition" box set.